 Finally, we can learn kanjis – a life-long effort but… every journey starts with one step:

-A series of books that provides a better gentle introduction to reading for non-Japanese beginners would be the Japanese Graded Readers books, with the big downside that the product has little-to-no competition so it is expensive; the prices of these books are seldom low, regardless of whether we buy them new or used.
+A series that provides a gentle introduction to reading for non-Japanese beginners is Japanese Graded Readers, with the big downside that the product has little competition so it is expensive; their prices are seldom low, regardless of whether we buy them new or used.

 Grammar is the distillation of the rules of a language.
 For most of us, a combination of learning a language using both grammar and listening is probably a better approach that focusing on either of them.
 Fortunately, there is a lot of great Japanese grammar material.
-A couple of examples are the Genki series and the ‘A guide to Japanese Grammar’ by Tae Kim, that is available in its totality as a book and as online pages at the website.
+A couple of examples are the Genki series and the ‘A guide to Japanese Grammar’ by Tae Kim, that is available in its totality as a book and, online, at the website.

 Listening to Pimsleur at the same time that we use a Japanese grammar text is effective because each method reinforces the other: Pimsleur gives realistic examples of what the grammar textbooks are teaching, while the grammar textbooks explain the apparent inconsistencies that show up when we try to distill rules from the audio lessons.
-An example would be the apparent inconsistency of the conjugations of adjectives, which makes sense as soon as we ‘read’ that there are two types of adjectives in Japanese – i-adjectives and na-adjectives, which we conjugate in different ways.
-It is certainly possible to ‘infer’ this; after all, Japanese children learn to speak Japanese correctly before they can read it; however, to be able to do this from audio alone requires many exposures to examples and an adult around correcting the child when s/he makes a mistake, i.e., a large carrot and a stick; Pimsleur does not provide neither the large number of samples nor the on-the-spot correction, i.e., a small carrot and no stick.
+An example would be the apparent inconsistency of the conjugations of adjectives, which makes sense as soon as we ‘read’ that there are two types of adjectives in Japanese – i-adjectives and na-adjectives, which we use in different ways.
+It is certainly possible to ‘infer’ this; after all, Japanese children learn to speak Japanese correctly before they can read it; however, to be able to do this from audio alone requires many exposures to examples and feedback correcting the child when s/he makes a mistake, i.e., a large carrot and a stick; Pimsleur does not provide neither the large number of samples, i.e., the immersion, nor the on-the-spot correction, i.e., a small carrot and no stick.
 On the contrary, Pimsleur suggest listening only a single 30 min. lesson a day.

 In the end

-Pimsleur is great if it fits our level and lifestyle: the material is definitely useful if we are beginners, and if we can listen to it while we drive, at a leisurely pace, or in the subway, or bus.
-The quality of the recordings is great, and they put a lot of effort in making all the levels of the series mutually consistent with each other, i.e., each level is a smooth continuation of the previous level.
-The quality of the recordings is also consistently high in all the levels.
+Pimsleur is great if it fits our proficiency level and lifestyle: the material is useful if we are beginners, and if we can listen to it while we drive, at a leisurely pace, or in the subway, or bus, or while exercising.
+The quality of the recordings is great, and all the levels of the series are consistent with each other; each level is a smooth follow-up of the previous level.
+The quality of the recordings is also consistently high.

 If we like the Pimsleur approach and we want to carry it further beyond the commuting, there is a similar method called Mango Languages.
 Unlike Pimsleur, Mango is highly interactive, so we can’t use it while driving but we can use it when we are passengers in a car, train, or airplane, or at home.
 Mango has two versions, one that runs in a browser, so it requires us to have a live internet connection, and an app version, for which we can download the lessons and run them off-line.
 Like Pimsleur, many libraries offer Mango as one of their e-media services, e.g., the Los Angeles public library, the Boston public library, and many others.